Nick-Sigua/Election_Analytics_Sigua/First_Blog.md

 **Final takeaways**

 Overall, our analysis has demonstrated that the electoral vote tends to follow the popular vote, but also tends to overstate the vote share attained by a given candidate.
 Although this overstatement effect did not play as big of a role in the election of 2000, it played a major role in the election of 2016.
-Given the trend of tightening presidential elections, it's hard to imagine the electoral vote won't continue to play a contentious and important role in future elections, especially if the main benefactors from the overstatement effect remain Republican candidates.
+Given the trend of tightening presidential elections, it's hard to imagine the electoral vote won't continue to play a contentious and important role in future elections, especially if the main benefactors from the overstatement effect continue to be Republican candidates.